ethersphere/ethswarm-nextjs/content/pages/grants/community-events.md

         - tagline: ""
           title: Who Can Participate
           content: >-
-            We're looking for proactive individuals and groups ready to educate and spread the word about Swarm through:
+            We're looking for proactive individuals and groups eager to educate and spread the word about Swarm through:

             __Local Meetups and Educational Initiatives:__
-            Gather local enthusiasts to explore Swarm's potential and provide basic support to enable easier onboarding to individuals and groups that are interested in building on top of Swarm.
+            Gather local enthusiasts to explore Swarm's potential and provide basic support to facilitate the onboarding of interested individuals and groups wishing to develop with Swarm.

             __University Meetups:__
-            Engage the academic community with workshops or discussions.
+            Engage the academic community through workshops or discussions.

             __Workshops & Hackathons:__